What Does FCW System Failed Mean And How Do You Fix It?

 Car Radars and Sensors

-Thankfully, this is the most common reason for the “FCW System Failed” warning.
+Fortunately, this is the most frequent reason for the “FCW System Failed” warning.

-When you’re driving in particular conditions (whether it’s the road, other cars, or weather/environmental factors), the FCW can’t work.
+When you’re driving in specific conditions (whether it’s the road, other cars, or weather/environmental factors), the FCW can’t work.
 The sensors and cameras can’t scan the road ahead.

 Here are a few examples of this.